UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-This XPath's attribute value (`local`) is used to indicate the manuscript number associated with the resource's archival collection.
+This XPath's attribute value (:code:`local`) is used to indicate the manuscript number associated with the resource's archival collection.

 Justification
 ^^^^^^^^^^^^^

 While we have decided to ignore granular archival metadata (e.g. box/folder or series information), migrating a known manuscript number gives us the ability to link back to the resource's finding aid.

 XPath
 ^^^^^

 :code:`relatedItem/identifier[@type='local']`

 Decision
 ^^^^^^^^

-`@type='local'`'s value, if present, maps in to the `dbo:collection` property.
+:code:`@type='local'`\ 's value, if present, maps in to the `dbo:collection` property.

 `Example record - heilman:26 <https://digital.lib.utk.edu/collections/islandora/object/heilman:261/datastream/MODS/view>`_